Top 14 Airtable Alternatives (Features, Pros, Cons, Pricing)

 4. No built-in reports

-Unfortunately, Airtable doesn’t have reports, but that’s okay.
+Unfortunately, Airtable doesn’t have a free reporting feature, but that’s okay.

 - You could use filters to organize and group similar data manually (time-consuming)